 Dear Sisters and Brothers of Our Diocese:

-We are attaching the final audit report, summary report, and communications letters regarding the financial statements of the Diocese of Bethlehem for the year ending December 2011.
-These reports represent the fourth of six (2008-2013) financial audits of the diocese that Bishop Sean and the Standing Committee hired the accounting firm of Campbell Rappold & Yurasits to undertake in March 2014.
+We are attaching the final audit report, summary report, and communications letters regarding the financial statements of the Diocese of Bethlehem for the year ending December 2012.
+These reports represent the fifth completed audit of the finances of the diocese of six financial audits (2008 – 2013) Bishop Sean and the Standing Committee hired the accounting firm of Campbell Rappold & Yurasits to undertake in March 2014.

 These are the complete reports as presented to the Audit Committee.
 No information has been left out.
 These audit reports and letters indicate the firm has found no malfeasance or misuse of funds in the years that have been examined.
 However, as with the previous three reports, the auditors have pointed out a number of weaknesses and deficiencies to be addressed and which we began to address as of the 2014 fiscal year.

-We are distributing these materials to the people of the Diocese via the diocesan newsletter and leadership newsletter.
+We are distributing these materials to the people of the Diocese via the Diocesan Newsletter and Diocesan Leadership Newsletter.